Jobinb7/Car_resale_price_prediction/README.md

  2)   Cleaning: Initially, the dataset contains 1262 rows and 129 columns, But 48 columns are  dropped  due to the presence of  more than 40 percent of the                 missing values and not relevant to the project.
 Another 20 columns are also dropped due to the lack of variability.

-  3)   Feature engineering: Log transformed the skewed numericl variables like  ex_showroom_price,     displacement, height, length and width.
+  3)   Feature engineering: Log transformed the skewed numerical variables like  ex_showroom_price, displacement, height, length and width.

   4)   Preprocessing pipeline:Encoding the categorical variables into numerical format using one-hot encoding and standardize the numerical variable using                    scaling.Here certain string variables like power ,torque  were converted into numerical form.